-Sometimes known as the Peruvian Hairless or just Orchid, this hairless dog breed is thought to have originated in Asia.
+Sometimes known as the Peruvian Hairless or just Orchid, dog owners love this hairless dog breed that is thought to have originated in Asia.
 Their name comes from the Spanish who conquered Peru.
 The explorers named the unique dogs "Perros Flora", or "flower dogs", as they discovered them among the orchids in Peruvian houses.

 10. Norwegian Lundehund

 The Norwegian Lundehund may appear normal, but have a look at their feet.
 These dogs are born with double dew claws, so they have 6 toes on each foot.
 But that's not where the weirdness ends.
 Lundehunds also can turn their heads 180 degrees!